Alternative

 Does I'd Ship That have email marketing tools like ShippingEasy?

-No, I'd Ship That is focused on shipping label creation and package tracking.
-If you need integrated email marketing, ShippingEasy offers that as part of their paid plans.
-Many shippers use a dedicated email marketing tool alongside I'd Ship That instead.
+No, I'd Ship That is focused on shipping label creation, rate-shopping, and package tracking.
+If you need integrated email marketing, ShippingEasy offers that on its paid plans.
+Many shippers run a dedicated email tool alongside I'd Ship That and keep their label costs separate from their marketing spend.

 Switch from ShippingEasy Today